rust-br/rust-book-pt-br/second-edition/src/ch07-01-mod-and-the-filesystem.md

 Instead of continuing to follow the same file naming pattern we used previously, we can do what the note suggests:

-Em vez de continuar a seguir o mesmo padrão de nomeação de arquivo, usado anteriormente, podemos fazer o que a note(nota) sugere:
+Em vez de continuar a seguir o mesmo padrão de nomeação de arquivo usado anteriormente, podemos fazer o que a nota sugere:

 1. Make a new *directory* named *network*, the parent module’s name.
 2. Move the *src/network.rs* file into the new *network* directory, and